angular/protractor-cookbook/protractor-docker/docker.md

 ./node_modules/.bin/protractor protractor-conf.js
 ```

-At this point you would be able to see the output of the tests and  will not be able to visually confirm that the tests are running.

 Step 4 - Debugging the tests
 -----------------------------------------------------------------------------
+At this point you would be able to see the output of the tests and  will not be able to visually confirm that the tests are running.

 Install [RealVNC](https://www.realvnc.com) viewer.

-One can add a chrome-debug-node which has a vnc server set up to the selenium grid and see the tests running .
+One can add a node-chrome-debug which has a vnc server set up to the selenium grid and see the tests running .

 One can also use the standalone-chrome-debug too.